syk-hub/Instacart-Customer-Segmentation-Analysis/README.md

-# Instacart Customer Segmentation Analysis
+# Instacart Customer Segmentation and Shopping Patterns Analysis

 ## Overview
 This project explores customer purchasing patterns using Instacart transaction data.
 By analyzing customer segments and shopping behaviors, the project provides actionable insights that can inform targeted marketing strategies and improve customer retention.